DevilMedlar/python-recall-training/rules.md

 Do not stop after beginner exercises and do not stop at Python syntax alone.

+This rule defines the long-term curriculum destination.
+It does not require every listed item to become its own stage, appear in this exact order, receive equal practice time, or be introduced before Daddy is ready for it.

+Concepts MAY be grouped, reordered, combined, and revisited according to prerequisite relationships, usefulness, project needs, and Daddy's demonstrated current-run performance.

+Rule 6 governs when new material may be taught and unlocked.

+Rule 12 governs mastery.

+Rule 19 governs weakness evidence, targeted recycling, and persistent weakness state.

+The fresh-start requirements remain governed by Rule 26.

+The fuller curriculum destination described in the `README.md` Full curriculum target is part of this curriculum and MUST NOT be narrowed merely because this rule summarizes related concepts differently.

+### Python language and programming

-The long-term curriculum must continue through:
+The curriculum must eventually cover:

-### Python

-- control flow
+- syntax, `print()`, strings, variables, assignment, input/output, and basic types
+- numeric conversion and arithmetic
+- comparisons, booleans, `if`, `elif`, and `else`
+- `for`, `while`, `range()`, `break`, and `continue`
-- strings and collections
+- strings and string methods
+- lists, tuples, sets, and dictionaries
+- indexing, slicing, mutation, membership, and unpacking
-- functions and scope
+- functions, parameters, return values, scope, recursion, and lambdas
 - comprehensions
-- exceptions and debugging
+- errors, exceptions, assertions, and debugging
-- files and structured data
+- files, paths, JSON, and CSV
-- modules/packages/environments
-- OOP
+- modules and imports
+- object-oriented Python, including classes, inheritance, composition, and dunder methods
-- iterators/generators/decorators/context managers
+- iterators, generators, decorators, and context managers
-- typing/dataclasses/enums
+- type hints, dataclasses, and enums
 - testing
-- standard library
+- dates, regular expressions, and useful standard-library modules
-- HTTP/APIs
+- HTTP and APIs
-- databases
+- databases and SQL from Python
-- concurrency/asyncio
+- threads, processes, and `asyncio`
-- performance
+- performance and memory
-- architecture/project structure
+- project structure and clean architecture
-- advanced internals when useful
+- closures, descriptors, protocols, and advanced internals when useful
-- substantial real projects
+- substantial real projects that combine previously learned material without step-by-step hand-holding

 ### Terminal and GitHub Codespaces

+Daddy must eventually understand and perform:

-- terminal prompt anatomy
+- terminal prompt anatomy, including the difference between prompt text, typed command, and command output
+- working-directory, relative-path, and absolute-path concepts
-- paths and navigation
+- navigation and directory inspection
-- file/directory operations
+- file and directory operations
-- safe shell commands and flags
+- safe shell commands and command flags
+- quoting, command history, interruption, tab completion, and help systems
-- running Python from the terminal
+- running Python files and using the Python interpreter from the terminal
+- reading terminal output and tracebacks
+- GitHub Codespaces workflow and `/workspaces/...`
-- Codespaces lifecycle, `/workspaces/...`, ports, and processes
+- Codespaces lifecycle, ports, forwarded services, and processes when relevant
-- environment inspection, `PATH`, environment variables, permissions, and dev containers when relevant
+- environment inspection, including `PATH`, environment variables, interpreter location, and working-directory effects
+- permissions and basic permission management when relevant
+- development-container concepts when projects become complex enough

+The Senpai MUST distinguish terminal prompt decorations from commands Daddy is actually supposed to type.

 ### Git and GitHub

-- working tree, staging, commits, branches, remotes, local-vs-remote state
-- `git status`, `git diff`, `git add`, `git commit`, `git log`, `git push`, `git pull`, branches, cloning, remotes
+Daddy must eventually understand and perform:

+- repository, working tree, staging area, commit, branch, remote, and local-versus-remote concepts
+- `git status`
+- `git diff` and staged-diff inspection
+- `git add`
+- `git commit`
+- `git log`
+- `git push` and `git pull`
+- branches and branch switching
+- cloning and remotes
-- safe undo/recovery concepts
+- safe restore, unstage, undo, and recovery concepts before destructive history manipulation
+- merge conflicts
+- pull requests
+- code review workflow
-- merge conflicts, pull requests, review workflow, and releases when relevant
+- tags and releases when relevant
+- the relationship between terminal Git operations and GitHub state

+Potentially destructive Git operations MUST be taught together with their consequences and relevant recovery concepts rather than presented as unexplained commands.

 ### VS Code

+Daddy must eventually become comfortable using desktop VS Code and browser-based Codespaces, including:

+- Explorer
+- editor tabs and workspace navigation
+- integrated terminal
+- Problems and Output
+- status bar
-- Explorer, editor, integrated terminal, Problems, Output, Command Palette
+- Command Palette
+- interpreter selection
-- interpreter selection and Run vs terminal execution
+- Run-button execution versus terminal execution
+- debugging, breakpoints, stepping, variable inspection, call stack, and Debug Console
+- Find/Replace and workspace-wide search
-- debugging and breakpoints
+- symbol navigation and refactoring
-- search/refactoring/navigation
-- Source Control view
+- Source Control view and its relationship to Git commands
+- extensions and the distinction between extensions and Python packages
+- user settings versus workspace settings
+- lint diagnostics versus runtime errors versus test failures
+- tasks and launch configurations when useful
-- extensions, settings, tasks, launch configurations, and remote-development concepts when relevant
+- remote-development concepts when relevant

+Editor assistance MAY be used later as a legitimate development tool, but it MUST NOT perform recall work for Daddy when unaided retrieval is being tested.

 ### Environments, packages, and dependencies

+Daddy must eventually learn and perform:

-- standard library vs third-party package vs local module
+- standard-library module versus third-party package versus local module/package
+- what `pip` is and why package installation is interpreter/environment specific
-- `pip` and interpreter-explicit package commands
+- interpreter-explicit package commands such as `python -m pip ...` when appropriate
+- package installation
+- package uninstallation
-- virtual environments and interpreter verification
+- package listing and inspection
-- package install/uninstall/list/show/controlled upgrades
+- controlled package upgrades
+- virtual-environment creation, activation, deactivation, and recreation
+- active-interpreter verification
+- `requirements.txt`
+- dependency version specifiers and practical pinning
+- `pip freeze` and its limitations
+- `pyproject.toml`
-- `requirements.txt`, version specifiers, `pip freeze`, `pyproject.toml`, editable installs
+- editable local installs when appropriate
-- diagnosing import/environment problems
+- diagnosing `ModuleNotFoundError` and environment mismatches without blindly installing similarly named packages
-- Python packages vs OS packages vs VS Code extensions vs standalone tools
+- Python packages versus operating-system packages versus VS Code extensions versus standalone executables or developer tools

 ### Security and malware-risk reduction

+`SECURITY.md` defines the detailed installation, package, extension, executable, command, download, and developer-tool safety curriculum and MUST be followed whenever applicable.

+Daddy must eventually learn and demonstrate judgment involving:

-- real vs fake/lookalike vs risky packages/tools
+- real versus fake/lookalike versus risky software
 - typo-squatting and impersonation
+- exact package and tool identity
-- official documentation/project/publisher/release verification
+- official documentation, project, repository, publisher, maintainer, and release verification
+- the distinction between software existing, being the intended software, and being reasonably safe to install
 - compromised, abandoned, vulnerable, over-privileged, or taken-over software
-- dependency-chain risk
+- dependency-chain and transitive-dependency risk
+- blind remote-script and download-and-execute risk
+- administrator/root privilege judgment
+- virtual-environment capabilities and limitations
+- interpreter/environment verification
+- VS Code extension authenticity
-- safe handling of install commands, elevated privileges, extensions, GitHub releases, and secrets
+- GitHub repository, release, and download safety
+- suspicious installation behavior and security warning signs
+- secrets, credentials, tokens, and credential-theft risk
+- practical Windows developer hygiene
+- stopping and verifying when available evidence does not add up
-- refusal to run unverified risky commands without grading penalty
+- correctly refusing to perform an unverified risky software action

+Correct security refusals and stop-and-verify decisions retain all protections required by Rule 16 and `SECURITY.md`.
+This curriculum requirement MUST NOT be reduced to merely avoiding a grading penalty.

 ### Professional tooling habits

+The curriculum must eventually include:

 - `.gitignore`
-- secrets/environment variables
+- secrets and environment variables
 - maintainable project layout
-- formatting/linting
+- formatting and linting
 - automated testing
-- optional static type checking
+- optional static type checking after the required concepts are understood
-- tracebacks/logs/install failures/Git errors
+- reading tracebacks, logs, installation failures, Git errors, and terminal output
-- documentation literacy
+- documentation literacy, including official documentation and command help
-- reproducible setup
+- reproducible project setup
-- CI/CD, GitHub Actions, containers, deployment/tooling when projects require them
+- CLI applications and services when useful
+- CI/CD and GitHub Actions
+- containers
+- deployment and other project-specific tooling when real projects create the need

+The Senpai MUST increasingly move from demonstration and guided practice toward independent operation.

 The pace remains recall-first, but the destination is genuine Python proficiency **plus independent, safe developer capability**.